 A practical method of obtaining morbidity statistics for the adult population employed in manufacturing plants is through the study of illnesses causing absence from work.
 The managers of many plants are concerned with the health problems of their workers as evidenced by the inauguration of measures for control of occupational diseases and injuries and the establishment of medical departments.
 Since reporting of cases of occupational disease and injury is required in many states and compensation is usually provided by law, progress is being made in this phase of the program.
-As the result of the reduction of industrial hazards and prevention of occupational illnesses and injuries, the causes of illness of these workers-respiratory and digestive diseases-are the same common causes of illness of persons in the general population.
+As the result of the reduction of industrial hazards and prevention of occupational illnesses and injuries, the causes of illness of these workers, that is respiratory and digestive diseases, are the same common causes of illness of persons in the general population.
 The relative size of illness rates from these causes in a specific industry would be of great value for plant managers and industrial health workers.
+Without satisfactory data for a relatively large group of industrial workers, there are no standards for comparison of the experience of a plant.
+How frequently should we expect workers to be sick?
+How can control programs be developed for prevention of illness and injury?
+Some progress has been made in the development of such statistical data.
+Two types of studies, those of absences of eight days and longer and those of one calendar day and longer will be discussed briefly.